panagot/Landing-Page-for-Superteam-Ukraine-/README.md

 Landing page for **Superteam Ukraine** (ex Kumeka Team), the #1 Solana Web3 hub in Ukraine.

 Use this project as you like.
-Feel free to drop in your own videos, photos, and assets — replace the placeholders with real event shots, team pics, or whatever fits your community.
+Feel free to drop in your own videos, photos, and assets.
+Replace the placeholders with real event shots, team pics, or whatever fits your community.

 ## Quick start